brian-lau/FrequentDirections/README.md

 # FrequentDirections
 Matlab code for matrix sketching using Frequent Directions (FD) variants.
-Implements the original and fast FD algorithms (Liberty 2013) as well as a parameterization that varies smoothly between incremental SVD and FD (Desai et al, 2016).
+Implements the original and fast FD algorithms (Liberty 2013) as well as a parameterization that varies smoothly between iterative SVD and FD (Desai et al, 2016).

 ## Installation
 Add the single file [`FrequentDirections.m`](https://github.com/brian-lau/FrequentDirections/blob/master/FrequentDirections.m) to your Matlab path.
 Adding the directory `Examples` is useful for running the examples.